 Without presence, you lose touch with Essence, and your personality tries to get it back.
 The more "unhealthy" you get, the more frantic and self-defeating your personality's pursuit of it becomes.

-As of 2023, the Enneagram world has a blind spot to human development.
+The Enneagram world has a blind spot to human development.

 This may sound overly provocative.
 “Aren’t Enneagram schools trying to help students develop into healthy versions of their type?”